MySmile/sfchat/docs/source/MongoDB workflow/Conversation long-polling.rst

       - #.
 Ajax response has 403 code
         #.
 Chat has "close" status
       - #.
 Chat was closed
         #.
-Tab of browser close was detected [#g1]_
+Closing Browser tab was detected [#g1]_

 .. rubric:: Footnotes

 .. [#g1] Close tab or browser cause close chat only if one of the chat participant has still opened chat.
-In the case when all chat’s participants have closed chat --- SFChat uses cron task to clear garbage data.
+In the case when all chat’s participants have closed chat --- SFChat uses cron task clears garbage data.